BartStolarek/CropDoc/README.md

 ```
 apptainer shell --nv --nvccli --writable-tmpfs --bind ./CropDoc:/CropDoc --pwd /CropDoc cropdoc-backend.sif
 ```
+Note: If nvidia-container-cli executable is not found remove the --nvccli flag.

 3. Once inside the container, you can run the same commands as listed in the Docker section